PREV | NEXT

 Interesting Features:

-Located in the Chandos Lake area north of Apsley, the 295 acre Keppler property is filled with interesting natural features.
 It contains a sizable wetland, mixed canopy forest, permanent streams, numerous vernal pools, intermittent stream beds, and is adjacent to more than 600 acres of Crown land.

 After enjoying this area for many years, land donors Christine and Hans Keppler want to make sure the property continues to thrive and provide a home for the many species of animals and plants that are found there.